Masters of Science Degree Program in Translational Research

 - Help identify learning opportunities and key steps tailored to the mentee’s goal (i.e. funding, project development, internships, collaborations, identifying skills and gaps)

 ITMATEd is building a community to support trainees with entrepreneurial goals.
 This consists of team mentoring, a network of entrepreneurial peers and faculty, and the robust Penn ecosystem.

-On Campus Resources and Activities related to Entrepreneurial Science
+On Campus Education, Resources, and Activities related to Entrepreneurial Science

 - Penn Biotech Group Healthcare Consulting

 - Wharton Small Business Development Center

 - Penn Law Center for Technology, Innovation and Competition